 A comprehensive update on the National Wireless Skills-Based Training Competencies Standard and the various ongoing initiatives of the Wireless Industry Safety Task Force will be provided to Task Force members at a meeting scheduled for Thursday, February 26 in Lake Buena Vista, Florida in conjunction with the NATE UNITE 2015 Conference and Exposition.

 Participating Wireless Industry Safety Task Force companies and organizations include:

 Alcatel-Lucent, American Tower, AT&T, Bechtel, Black & Veatch, BlueStream Professional Services, Crown Castle, Ericsson, General Dynamics, Goodman Networks, Jacobs, MasTec Network Solutions, Motorola Solutions, National Association of Tower Erectors, Nexius, Nokia Networks, SAI Communications, Samsung, SBA Communications Inc., Sprint, T-Mobile, U.S. Cellular, Velocitel Inc., Verizon Wireless.

 About National Association of Tower Erectors

-National Association of Tower Erectors (NATE) is a non-profit trade association in the wireless infrastructure industry providing a unified voice for tower erection, service and maintenance companies.
-Today the Association boasts over 720 member companies located throughout the United States, Australia, Bahamas, Cayman Islands, Canada, China, Ghana, India, Italy, Jamaica, Puerto Rico, Romania, Saudi Arabia, South Africa, Sweden, Trinidad and Tobago and the United Arab Emirates.
+National Association of Tower Erectors (NATE) is a not-for-profit trade association in the wireless infrastructure industry providing a unified voice for tower erection, service and maintenance companies.
+Today the Association boasts over 735 member companies located throughout the United States, Australia, Bahamas, Canada, Cayman Islands, China, Ghana, India, Italy, Jamaica, Puerto Rico, Romania, Saudi Arabia, South Africa, Sweden, Trinidad and Tobago and the United Arab Emirates.
 For additional information on NATE, please visit www.natehome.com.